How to Choose Your Photographer

 Here are some tips to help you find the perfect photographer for your wedding:

 2. Get to know your photographer.
 Do your personalities mesh well?
 Your photographer is going to spend a greater chunk of the day with you…. make sure you can tolerate them and maybe even like them. 😉 Just because your family feels obligated to use the local photographer you have known since you were a child…. doesn’t mean you need to.
 I saw this happen once and said photographer ended up passed out drunk under a tree before the reception started.
 NO JOKE.
 It’s your wedding day.
 Pick someone who’s work you are drawn to.
 I love getting to know each of my clients better — doing this creates great rapport which is actually important when creating images filled with REAL emotion.
 When you look at a photo, I want you to feel something.
+Check out Google for review listings of photographers.

 3. Ask them to see a real wedding.
 It’s ok.
 Don’t be shy.
 It’s easy to post the best of the best on social media or share amazing stylized images from a stylized shoot working with amazing vendors (so every images is picture perfect) but what about those real moments and real couples?
 Ask to see a full gallery of a real wedding and your photographer will happily share.